machaao/machaao-samples/index.rst

 When a person sends a message to your bot through MessengerX SDKs integrated inside publisher or partner app(s).

-The following set of events sequence should happen when a message is received destined for you bot.
+The following set of events sequence should take place when an incoming message is received destined for you bot.

 * Our servers would route the incoming messages to Your Webhook or CHAT BOT URL, where your messaging app or chatbot is hosted.